nikhilgajam/CustomAI/README.md

 ## 📞 Support

-For support and questions, please reach out through the developer's GitHub or YouTube channels.
+For any questions, please reach out through the GitHub or LinkedIn.